Speaking Without Notes

 How Many Rehearsals?

-How many times to practise?
-Apparently, one TED speaker rehearsed 200 times.
-Really?!
+How many times should you practise?
+Apparently, one TED speaker rehearsed 200 times!

 By full rehearsal we are talking about when you have everything pretty much sorted and you are at the tweaking and polishing stage.